hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/312_077_sharat_chandra.md

 feeling of compassion but of love, and the feeling of Self in all.

-For thy good, O Sharman, may thine be Vairagya, the feeling of which is love, which unifies all inequalities, cures the disease of Samsâra, removes the threefold misery, inevitable in this phenomenal world, reveals the true nature of all things, destroys the darkness of Mâyâ, and which brings out the Selfhood of everything from Brahma to the blade of grass!
+For thy good, O Sharman, may thine be Vairagya, the feeling of which is love, which unifies all inequalities, cures the disease of Samsāra, removes the threefold misery, inevitable in this phenomenal world, reveals the true nature of all things, destroys the darkness of Māyā, and which brings out the Selfhood of everything from Brahma to the blade of grass!